 Other forms of (health related) insurance

 Private health insurance will not provide an income or cash sum while you are ill.
 It only covers actual medical costs.
-There are other policies that may pay out a cash sum or regular income if you become ill or incapacitated, in certain circumstances.
+There are other policies that may pay out a cash sum or regular income in certain circumstances if you become ill or incapacitated.

 Review your health insurance

 You should review your health insurance cover at least once a year, when you receive your renewal notice.
-You may be able to make significant savings by changing your level of cover or by looking for quotes from other health insurance providers.
+You may be able to make significant savings by changing your level of cover, if you are over-insured for your current needs, or by looking for quotes from other health insurance providers.

 You can switch health insurance provider during the term of your policy.
 However, depending on your insurer, there may be charges for doing this, so you should always check before you switch.